01-edu/public/subjects/mouse-trap/README.md

 - the HTML file [mouse-trap.html](./mouse-trap.html) to open in the browser, which includes:

   - the JS script which will enable you to run your code.

-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
+- the CSS file [mouse-trap.css](./mouse-trap.css) feel free to use those as they are, or modify them.

 ### Expected result